q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 # Data Attribution via Sparsified Unlearning

-This README provides instructions for training **unconditional** diffusion models, including from retraining (exact unlearning) and **sparsified unlearning**.
+This README provides instructions for training **unconditional** diffusion models, including methods such as retraining (exact unlearning) and **sparsified unlearning**.

 ## Training a Diffusion Model from Scratch  and unlearning with a removal distribution
-To train an(a) unlearned or retrained diffusion model, use the following command:
+To train an unlearned or retrained diffusion model, execute the following command:

 ```bash
 python main.py --dataset [dataset] --method [unlearning/retrain/prune_fine_tune/gd/ga] \